storageos/tutorials/influxdb/020-deploy-pods-volumes.md

-The next step is to create a MySQL pod that uses ephemeral storage and a MySQL pod that uses persistent storage provisioned by StorageOS.
+The next step is to create an InfluxDB host pod, a service that exposes port 8086 on that pod, and a client pod for interaction with the host.

-Create a MySQL with ephemeral storage:
+Create the service account, service, StatefulSet and client pod from their respective yaml files:

-`kubectl create -f mysql-pod1.yaml`{{execute}}
+`kubectl create -f ./`{{execute}}

 Create PersistentVolumeClaim and a MySQL pod which references the `fast` StorageClass: